Guidance

 • other people who work with animals

-Cases also occur in healthcare workers or others caring for infected persons without taking adequate infection control precautions.
+Cases also occur in healthcare workers or others caring for infected persons where adequate infection control precautions have not been taken.

 CCHF outbreaks are generally associated with a change in situation such as war, population and animal movements, or climatic and vegetation changes which produce more ground cover for small mammals which act as hosts for ticks.